 3. 5% to his sister (that is a bit strange since his sister is not a ‘dependant’ under the superannuation law).

-The latest Binding Nomination ceased after three years.
+John’s Binding Nomination ceased after three years.
 By that time John had lost mental capacity.
-John couldn’t sign a new Binding Nomination.
+John therefore could not sign a new Binding Nomination.

 What went wrong in Narumon?